A12 highway (Nigeria)

 The A12 highway is a major highway in Nigeria, connecting the town of Katsina Ala in the east to the city of Jalingo in the west.
-It spans approximately 350 kilometers and serves as an important component of the regional transportation network.
+It spans approximately 350 km.

 Route description

 The A12 highway originates at a junction with A4 and A344 in Katsina Ala, situated in the eastern part of Nigeria.
 It proceeds eastward, traversing several towns and villages, including Sabon Gida and Beli, before reaching its western endpoint in Jalingo at the junction with A4.

 Major junctions

-The A12 highway features several significant junctions along its route, facilitating connections to other key roads in the region.
+The A12 highway features several junctions along its route.
 These junctions include: